dmolloy3/Populist-Voting/README.md

 # Populist Voting

 This page contains code and graphs from my thesis on generational populist voting.
+There is some explanation for these graphs, but it is obviously a heavily reduced version of my actual thesis.

-Use the .rmd files to see the source code, and use the .md files to see the rendered graphs.
+The .md file shows the rendered graphs, while the .rmd file shows the source code for these graphs.
+Finally, Thesis.pdf is a copy of my full thesis.